dragosbuhnila/Anki-add-IPA/README.md

 # What's this?
 This is a simple python program to update your Anki cards with IPA pronunciation data.
 As of now, the only source I use is en.wiktionary.org.

 The program should work with any language, but I haven't fine tuned it to deal with multiple words or inflections yet.

-# How to use
+I only tested it thoroughly on Korean so far, but I'll test it on Japanese ASAP as it shouldn't give many problems.
+I also tested it on Spanish and Italian but it's not working great, but shouldn't be hard to fix.

-Note: don't run before checking [config.py](#configpy) is correct, also, do a backup of your collection before (although the progrma shouldn't be able to break it).
+# How To Use

 ### Setup Your Cards and Config
 You need to have an empty field called `IPA`.
 If it's not empty, the word will be skipped.